marc136/oauth-koa-elm/README.md

 ## Running
 Install the dependencies with `npm install` or `yarn`.
-Then compile the elm code to javascript and start the node.js server with `npm start` or `yarn start`.
+Then compile the elm code to javascript and start the node.js server with `npm start --silent` or `yarn start`.

 ## Steps